drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 had never worked in factories A or B.
 - It was found that only in factories A and B had the presence of an airborne chemical by the trade name Acramin FWR that had recently been substituted with another related compound Acramin
 FWN.
-- Subsequently a similar outbreak occurred in Algeria.
+- Similar outbreak occurred later in the same year in Algeria.
+5 cases among 12 textile workers air-spraying with "products from spain", 1 fatality.(20)

 ##